Aahil13/The-JS-Guide/docs/ES6+.md

 };
 ```

-**8. Modules:** ES6 introduced the concept of modules, allowing you to organize your code into separate files and export/import functionality.
+**8. Modules:** In ES6, modules were introduced, allowing code to be organized into separate files and exported and imported.
 This modularity enhances code maintainability and reusability.

 ```javascript
 // In a separate file